vgregion/oppna-program-tage/README.md

 # Tage
 This application is used to donate and request furnitures and equipment for reuse within the Region of Västra Götaland in Sweden.
+In that way the organisation and its divisions may contribute to more effective use of resources and improved sustainability.

+The employees are allowed to create *advertisements* where they offer pieces of furniture for others to take over.
+It is also possible to create *requests* where they outline something they wish for.

+Before Tage was first used many employees reacted to the amount of furniture which was thrown away while moving or rebuilding departments.
+The departments usually don't have own places to store furniture and missing access to centrally located storage.

 The source code is originally donated from Göteborg Stad.

+Follow this [link](http://www.vgregion.se/sv/Vastra-Gotalandsregionen/startsida/Miljo/Prioriterade-miljoomraden/Hallbara-produkter-och-tjanster/Tage---intern-bytessajt-for-mobler/) for more information, in Swedish.

 ## Development
 ### Prerequisites